Nossal High School: Hoax bomb threats

 In 2016, numerous schools around Australia were subject to fake bomb threats over the phone and it was initially thought by some that the caller had come from Nossal High School.
 It was later revealed that Israeli-American teenager Michael Kadar was responsible for the bomb threats in Australia, and that he had also made threats in several other countries.
 He was sentenced to 10 years in prison.

-Predataory Behaviour
+Predatory Behaviour

 In 2019, it emerged that Australian jazz musician James Mustafa, who worked at Nossal High School as a director of music, had sent 150 sexual text messages to a student.
 He pleaded guilty to one count of encouraging a minor to engage in sexual activity and was sentenced to two years of community service, with his name being added to the sex offender registry.

 Sexually explicit group chats

 In 2021, controversy erupted when it was discovered that several Nossal students were in a group chat that allegedly sexually objectified women.
 Australian model Maria Thattil called out the group chat after she was added to it by accident.
 Principal Roger Page said that the school had zero tolerance for the behaviour and said that they would be investigating.
 Thattil later gave a speech at the school.

 In 2022, another group chat was allegedly found.
 Thattil commented that she was “absolutely disgusted and disappointed to see that students of Nossal High School are behind yet another misogynistic, sexist, sexually violent and transphobic group chat”.